 OSHA requires employers with more than 10 employees in most industries to maintain records of occupational injuries and illnesses using an OSHA Form 300, the "Log of Work-Related Injuries and Illnesses."
 Employers also must prepare a supplementary OSHA Form 301 "Injury and Illness Incident Report" with additional details about each case recorded on the OSHA Form 300.
 At the end of each year, employers must prepare a summary report of all injuries and illnesses on the OSHA Form 300A, which is the "Summary of Work Related Injuries and Illnesses," and post the form in a visible location in the workplace.

 The new rule amends OSHA's recordkeeping regulations to require electronic submission of this information.
 Establishments with 250 or more employees will have to electronically submit information from Forms 300, 300A, and 301 to OSHA on an annual basis.
 Establishments in designated industries (a long list, including agriculture, construction, manufacturing, transportation, and health care) with 20 or more employees, but fewer than 250 employees, in certain designated industries, and others upon notification from OSHA, to electronically submit information from their part 1904 annual summary (Form 300A) to OSHA on an annual basis.

-Once the rule is in effect, any member of the public will be able to search a database by employer or establishment and view all of a company’s records of workplace injuries and illness.
-OSHA stresses that the electronic submission requirements do not add to or change any employer’s current obligation to create and retain injury and illness records, but the public disclosure aspect is definitely new, and Web access makes it infinitely easier for anyone to search.
+Once the rule is in effect, any member of the public will be able to search a data base by employer or establishment and view the all of a company's records of workplace injuries and illness.
+OSHA stresses that the electronic submission requirements do not add to or change any employer's current obligation to create and retain injury and illness records, but the public disclosure aspect is definitely new, and Web access makes it infinitely easier for anyone to search.
 (In their notice, OSHA states that this will make it easier for investors to identify industries with low injury rates; they fail to mention that it also will facilitate the recruitment of plaintiffs by lawyers assembling class actions.)